wttw/roundtrip/README.md

 If there are any input rows that can't be parsed as hostnames or IP addresses they will be discarded, or written to the file given by the --discards flag.

+### Installing binaries

+Binary releases of `roundtrip` are available under [Releases](https://github.com/wttw/roundtrip/releases).

+You'll need to unpack them with `tar zxf roundtrip-<stuff>.tar.gz` or unzip the Windows packages.

+These are built automatically and right now the workflow doesn't sign the binaries.
+You'll need to bypass the check for that, e.g. on macOS open it in finder, right click on it and select `Open` then give permission for it to run.

+It's also a regular Go application, so you can clone the source and run `go build` to build it yourself.

 ## Bugs

 This is a fairly quick hack for my own use rather than production grade code.
 Patches or pull requests welcome.